-Resident students are engaged primarily in degree work in the Boston/Cambridge area full time.
-They must check in and register via my.harvard.edu for four courses (16 credits), regardless of whether they are taking courses, conducting research, or teaching (see the Academic Calendar for deadlines).
+Students who are registered and enrolled in courses (including Reading and Research or time-equivalent courses) and who are engaged in full time degree work, regardless of their physical location, are considered resident students.
+Resident students must check in and register via my.harvard.edu for four courses (16 credits), regardless of whether they are taking courses, conducting research, or teaching (see the Academic Calendar for deadlines).

 - A semester-long course that meets every week typically equals four credits.